 A person is guilty of a DUI in West Virginia if he or she (1) operates a vehicle while he or she is under the influence of any controlled substance or under the influence of any other drug, (2) is under the combined influence of alcohol and any controlled substance or any other drug, (3) is an habitual user of narcotic drugs and drives a vehicle, (4) knowingly permits his or her vehicle to be driven by any other person who is under the influence of any controlled substance, any other drug, or the combined influence of alcohol and any controlled substance or any other drug, OR (5) knowingly permits his or her vehicle to be driven by any other person who is an habitual user of narcotic drugs W. Va.
 Code Ann. § 17C-5-2.
 (West 2010).
+Legislation enacted in 2017, SB 386, imposes per se traffic safety limits criminalizing the operation of a vehicle by state-registered medical cannabis patients if they posses trace amounts of THC (3 ng/ml of THC or more) in their blood.

 In West Virginia, a person suspected of driving while under the influence of alcohol has, by virtue of driving in the state, consented to provide a sample of breath, blood, or urine to police for testing in order to determine the amount of alcohol in his or her system.
 However, implied consent law does not require that an individual suspected of driving under the influence of marijuana or controlled substance submit to a chemical test in order to screen for the presence of drugs in his or her body.
 Ergo, in West Virginia chemical sample from an accused person should only be given on a voluntarily basis, and no penalties or sanctions apply for refusal to submit to chemical testing for drugs.